 - Does your risk reporting link to measurable data to strengthen the confidence in your risk management activities?

-This refers to an organisation’s staffing resources to manage risk, training and capability within the organisation and at Board level and IT systems or practices to support risk reporting and monitoring
+This refers to an organisation’s staffing resources to manage risk, training and capability within the organisation and at the Board level and IT systems or practices to support risk reporting and monitoring.

 - Do you have adequate resources and capabilities within the organisation to ensure the Risk Management Framework operates effectively?